 By the late 1980s, Cedar Springs FCU grew into Dothan with a branch on Ross Clark Circle, as well as a branch in Eufaula.
 The credit union had $23 million in assets and more than 5,000 members.
 A second Dothan location was opened in 1991, while also opening a branch in Cairo, GA.
 With this expansion, the credit union was expanding and that brought a new name, Five Star Federal Credit Union.
 The new name also brought the familiar logo colors or red, white, and blue, as well as the shield.
 In 1997, the credit union headquarters were moved to Dothan and settled on North Foster Street on land that was formerly the home of William Franklin Newton, Sr., for whom Newton Street is named.

 In 2007, Five Star hired Robert Steensma as only its third president/CEO.
 Steensma oversaw more expansion and growth as Frederica Credit Union, with branches in Brunswick and St. Simons Island, GA, merged with Five Star in 2012.
 This widened Five Star’s footprint to include the east coast of Georgia.
 In 2014, Five Star became one of the first credit unions to purchase the assets of a bank.
-Flint River National Bank in Camilla, GA, along with Georgia Coastal Federal Credit Union, were merged in.
-At the time, Five Star was only the fourth credit union to acquire bank.
+Flint River National Bank in Camilla, GA.
+At the time, Five Star was only the fourth credit union to acquire a bank.
+Around the same time, Five Star merged with Georgia Coastal Federal Credit Union.
 Five Star’s branches grew to 11 through the acquisitions.